-Figure 5.4: Signal-to-noise ratio was higher for the triaxial BCG (lower panel, 2.00) than the surge-only BCG (upper panel, 0.17).
+Figure 5.4: A Signal-to-noise ratio was higher for the 3d BCG (lower panel) than the 1d BCG (anterior-posterior acceleration only; upper panel).
 Each panel shows the power spectral density for the BCG.
 Based on previously observed blue whale heart rates, 4-8 bpm was considered signal (gray shading).
 The signal-to-noise ratio was calculated as the ratio of the area under the curve in the signal band to the area under the rest of the curve, up to 60 bpm.